jesperancinha/jeorg-spring-master-test-drives/README.md

 Please have a look at our page where the description of the in-depth subjects investigated and related web resources are provided: [Technology](./Technology.md).

+Also, please check our [Reminders](./Reminders.md) page, where short descriptions are presented in a flash card fashion for specific theoretical aspects of the Spring Framework.

 João Esperancinha 2021/05/22

 ## Build